Written by Jes Walton, the Food Campaigns Manager at Green America. This article was first published on FoodTank.

 The battle over this one garden is at once so personal and also very public.
 Yasir talks about flowers in her yard as an indication of hope.
 She sits with her plants to lift her spirits.
 “Mental health is a stigma that no one wants to talk about.
 People see it as a weakness.
 It’s not,” says Yasir.
 “Many people aren’t surviving their mental illnesses.
 I’ll do whatever it takes.
 I’m here to do more than survive, I’m here to thrive, and I’ll fight the system for this if I have to—for me to thrive, for my descendants to thrive, and for my community to thrive.”

-Yasir’s court date had been scheduled for June 24 but has been postponed until August.
+Yasir’s court date was scheduled for June 24, 2019 but has been postponed.